-Think methodically with common sense reasoning to solve the liar and truth-teller puzzle
+Think methodically with common sense reasoning to solve the liar and truth-teller riddle

 He had heard from a wise man someday earlier that such a forest lay ahead.
-He told, "One path will lead to the warmth of a friendly village, but the other will lead you into the den of hungry tigers and sure death."
+The wise man had said, "One path will lead to the warmth of a friendly village, but the other will lead you into the den of hungry tigers and sure death."

 The wise man finished, "Don't forget, you can ask only one question to any one the two to find the correct safe path.
 You won't have a second chance.
 They will understand your question, know which path is safe, know the nature of answering of each other but will answer only with YES or NO.”

 Recommended time for you to find the safe path: 15 minutes.

 This is a classic logic puzzle from old times.
 Logicians who juggle with pure logic by choice would immediately tell you the right answer in no time.
 But we are not logicians.
 We are common folks who use common sense logic and deductive reasoning in our own way.

 If you are not a logician have a go.
 The experience will be interesting.

 You would get better results if you imagine yourself as the traveler.

 Systematic Solution to the Liar and truth-teller Riddle – First stage: Key Pattern Discovery of the Nature of the Answer for Solving the Riddle

 Without going deep into the riddle, you would do an initial experiment in mind.
 You will visualize what could be the answers from the two if you ask the single question,